 Additionally, if a child or young person does not think they know enough to score or does not want to give a score to a certain theme, they should never be compelled to do so.

 Drawing the Place Standard shape

-Once decided on a score for a theme, this can be marked on the Place Standard wheel.
+Once decided on a score for a theme, this can be marked on the Place Standard wheel or spider diagram.